chombo-discharge/chombo-discharge/Docs/Sphinx/source/Solvers/Electrostatics.rst

    fieldSolver->setDomainSideBcFunction(1, Side::Hi, wallFunc);

-Note that this will essentially parse a voltage of
+we end up with a voltage of

 .. math::